 (9) The operation of motor vehicles for contractors on public road work.

+(10) The transportation of persons under the Home and community-based services waivers for non-medical transportation and transportation under OAC 5123:2-9-18 and 5123:2-9-24, as well as the transportation of persons living in an Intermediate Care Facility for Individuals with Intellectual Disabilities (“ICF/IID”) as defined in OAC 5123:2-7-01.

 "For-hire motor carrier" includes the carrier's agents, officers, and representatives, as well as employees responsible for hiring, supervising, training, assigning, or dispatching drivers and employees concerned with the installation, inspection, and maintenance of motor-vehicle equipment and accessories.

-Divisions (B)(1) to (9) of this section shall not be construed to relieve a person from compliance with rules governing unified carrier registration adopted under section 4921.11 of the Revised Code.
+Divisions (B)(1) to (10) of this section shall not be construed to relieve a person from compliance with rules governing unified carrier registration adopted under section 4921.11 of the Revised Code.